scilab/scilab/scilab/modules/others/demos/loop_demo/readme.txt

-This directory contains the material for an animated demo (french version) to start it execute exec loop_demo.sce
+This directory contains the material for an animated demo. to start it execute exec loop_demo.sce